G4

 Key Takeaways:

-• Passenger comfort improved in 2012 with the introduction of 60/40 flex seating, accommodating three passengers in the rear with improved reclining and safety features.
+• Passenger comfort saw a major upgrade in 2012 with the introduction of 60/40 flex seating, offering expanded space, recline, and LATCH system compatibility for child seats.

 See a mistake?
 Contact us.